h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 ![diagnostics-gains-10-percent](assets/diagnostics-gains-10-percent.jpg)

-For this Gain Chart, if we look at the top 1% of the data, the at-chance model (the dotted diagonal line) tells us that only we would have correctly identified 1% of the defaulted mortgage cases.
+For this Gain Chart, if we look at the top 1% of the data, the at-chance model (the dotted diagonal line) tells us that we would have correctly identified 1% of the defaulted mortgage cases.
 The model generated (yellow curve) shows that it was able to identify about 12% of the defaulted mortgage cases.

-If we hover over to the top 10% of the data, the at-chance model (the dotted diagonal line) tells us that only we would have correctly identified 10% of the defaulted mortgage cases.
+If we hover over to the top 10% of the data, the at-chance model (the dotted diagonal line) tells us that we would have correctly identified 10% of the defaulted mortgage cases.
 The model generated (yellow curve) says that it was able to identify about 54% of the defaulted mortgage cases.

 3\.
 Based on the shape of the gain curve and the baseline (white diagonal dashed line) would you consider this a good model?